EDI 210/810 Processing: Implementation Guide for Freight Audit Pipelines

 Stage 1: Ingestion & Segment Normalization

 EDI 210/810 files arrive as segment-delimited text streams, typically terminated by the tilde (~) character.
-The ingestion stage is responsible for isolating control envelopes (ISA/GS/ST), extracting header metadata (B3, N1), and flattening nested line-item loops (L5, L3, L1) into a normalized staging structure.
+The ingestion stage isolates control envelopes (ISA/GS/ST), extracts header metadata (B3, N1), and flattens nested line-item loops (L5, L3, L1) into a normalized staging structure.
 This stage does not perform business validation; it strictly enforces structural integrity and type coercion.

 Segment Mapping Strategy